TheDeanLab/COMPASS/docs/source/design_principles/design_process.rst

     **Figure 7:** A comparison of the Geometric Image Analysis and Huygen's PSF analysis for our optimized system.
 The FWHM of the light sheet is expected to be around 0.376 :math:`\mu m`.

 Through Focus Spot analysis allows us to essentially see the evolution of the light sheet through the point of focus, where we can then estimate a sort of range where we expect the width of the light sheet to be thin enough for our imaging purposes, where the maximum usable light sheet width is the FWHM at the focus multiplied by :math:`\sqrt{2}`.
-The optimized Zemax illumination path can be downloaded in the associated `github repository <https://github
+The optimized illumination path simulation files are available in the `Zemax <https://github.com/TheDeanLab/COMPASS/tree/main/downloads/base/zemax>`_ folder of our repository.
-.com/TheDeanLab/COMPASS/tree/main/downloads/base/zemax>`_.

 ----------------